yemisprojects/eks-infra/README.md

 <h1 align="center">DevSecOps CI/CD with Jenkins and ArgoCD</h1>

 This repository contains the terraform code and github workflow used to automate the deployment of the infrastructure required to implement an end-to-end DevSecOps CI/CD pipeline to EKS.
-CI is implemented using Jenkins and CD using ArgoCD.
+CI is implemented using Jenkins and CD using Argo CD.
 This repository is intended to be used with the two repositories below in order.
 - [eks-app](https://github.com/yemisprojects/eks-app) repo: It contains the application source code to be containerized
-- [kubernetes-manifests](https://github.com/yemisprojects/kubernetes-manifests) repo: It contains helm charts for deployment by ArgoCD
+- [kubernetes-manifests](https://github.com/yemisprojects/kubernetes-manifests) repo: It contains helm charts for deployment by Argo CD

 <h2 align="center">Architecture</h1>